niceduckdev/portfolio/src/content/posts/about-me.md

 We started learning about the [Java](https://www.java.com/en) and basic [Object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).

 The first few weeks were quite boring due to the slow start.
 The requirement to take exams with pen and paper didn't make it any easier.

-> You can read more about my first projects at KdG on [this page](/projects/four-colors) and [this page](/projects/mine-game).
+You can read more about my first projects at KdG on [this page](/projects/four-colors) and [this page](/projects/mine-game).

 ---

 In the first semester of my second year at KdG I created a blog using [VueJS](https://vuejs.org) and [Pocketbase](https://pocketbase.io).

-> You can read more on [this page](/projects/global-gourmet).
+You can read more about "Global Gourmet" on [this page](/projects/global-gourmet).

 In the second semester I got the largest assignment that I had ever worked on.

-> You can read more on [this page](/projects/citizen-panels).
+You can read more about "Citizen Panels" on [this page](/projects/citizen-panels).

 ---